desec-io/desec-stack/docs/dns/rrsets.rst

 in the response body, with each list item corresponding to one part of the bulk request, in the same order.
-Parts that passed without errors have an empty error object ``{}``, and parts with errors contain a data structure giving explaining the error(s) in a more detailed fashion.
+Parts that passed without errors have an empty error object ``{}``, and parts with errors contain a data structure explaining the error(s) in a human-readable fashion.

 In case of several errors for the same RRset, we sometimes only return one of them.
 For example, if you're creating an RRset that conflicts with an